The application period to apply for the 2024 Youth Tour closed on Dec 15, 2023

 Our goal is to educate our youth about the history of rural electrification, member-owned electric cooperatives, and the Seven Cooperative Principles.
 Let them experience firsthand the American Democratic system and gain an appreciation of our country's heritage and history while touring in some of the homes, museums, and memorials of our nation's most outstanding leaders.
 The selected high school delegate will have the opportunity to meet and network with hundreds of peers from other cooperatives all over the United States.

 TEC will pay for airfare, lodging, meals, and activity fees.
 The student only needs to bring spending money for souvenirs and extra purchases aside from the itinerary activities.
 You will be chaperoned by an adult (s) representative (s) employed by TEC or one of the other cooperatives in Washington state.
 If selected, there are specific Rules and Dress Codes you will be expected to follow as outlined by the NRECA and your cooperative.
 Participants who do not abide by the rules will be sent home immediately, at your parent's expense.

 Eligible students must be a full time-dependent of a TEC member, at least 16 1/2 years old, completed their sophomore year and be enrolled as a junior in High School.
 Home-schooled students are eligible to apply.
 This trip is highly educational with a focus on American history, learning about the cooperative business model and of course having some fun along the way!

 If you want to learn more, please visit the Youth Tour website.
 If you want to apply, complete this ONLINE APPLICATION (PDF Format) and electronically submit it to our North Bend office for consideration.
 The Scholarship Selection Committee will review all applications and interview students before selecting one student to represent Tanner Electric Cooperative.

-2020 Youth Tour Recipient - Raymond Silverman (Unfortunately the Tour was cancelled due to COVID-19 but we still wanted to recognize Raymond, he would have been a awesome student representative for Tanner had he attended)
+2020 Youth Tour Recipient - Raymond Silverman (Unfortunately, the Tour was canceled due to COVID-19, but we still wanted to recognize Raymond, he would have been an awesome student representative for Tanner had he attended)